Part 1 – Sex Ed at Home

 Working as a sexual health educator means understanding your audience, realizing what information needs to go into the presentation, and being open to change.
 My time at Planned Parenthood also opened up doors at other organizations, such as Fenway Health, a leader in LGBT Health, and Advocates for Youth, a non-profit focused on youth in sexual health education.

+I juggled quite a few part-time sexual health educator roles between these organizations and my full-time schoolwork.
+That was interesting and required several planners.
 I decided to make my own reproductive justice and sexual health workshops, spinning the two together and turning them into a one-woman (and sometimes with friends!) show.

 There was a time in my life where I was on a plane almost monthly giving a presentation or webinar or something.
 And I loved it.